 How to help refugees in Brighton & Hove

 We're working closely with local communities and forming partnerships to provide a welcome for those seeking sanctuary in Brighton & Hove.
-Here are some of the ways that you can help.

 Simple acts of kindness

 This is something we can all do, talk to the parents of the new child at school pickup, find out more about the different communities in your neighbourhood, smile at a stranger, offer to give directions to someone who is looking a bit lost.

 If you see or hear something that concerns you - report hate crime

 If you see people being abused because of who they are, report it.

 You can do that using our online anti-social behaviour and hate incident reporting form or by contacting our Community Safety team by emailing email@example.com or calling 01273 292735.